JonahLargen/StaticSiteGenerator/README.md

 [boot.dev](https://boot.dev) Static Site Generator

 A python application that converts markdown files into html.
-The SSR script will first convert your markdown into html then setup a python http server for you to view the final result.
+The SSG script will first convert your markdown into html then setup a python http server for you to view the final result.

 ## Input